-The Junkyard is dark to say the least, but it’s not just the somber and depressing tone set throughout the film that defines this observation, it’s ultimately also the ending which produces a different theme entirely.
-The story of the Junkyard follows two youths called Paul and Anthony who become friends.
+Junkyard is dark, to say the least, but it’s not just the somber and depressing tone set throughout the film that defines this observation, it’s ultimately also the ending that produces a different theme entirely.
+The story of Junkyard follows two youths called Paul and Anthony who become friends.
 We don’t see how they become friends and we can assume that they became friends fairly recently.
 They come from slightly different backgrounds and this is shown throughout the whole film.
 If you want to watch Junkyard, scroll down to the bottom of this post or watch Junkyard here (← contains flashing imagery, beware).

 While they’re on the subway a man steals the women’s purse and Paul (the man) rushes after him, the chase continues until they reach the inter-joining part between the carriages.